Lexicographic and reverse lexicographic quadratic Gr\"obner bases of cut ideals: Squarefree Veronese subrings and cut ideals of cycles

-By a similar discussion, it follows that a binomial $q=u-v$ where $u,v\in P$ does not belong to $G_{5}$.
-Thus, $I_5$ is not generated by $G_5$.
+Thus, $I_5$ is not generated by {$Q_5$}.
 This is the error in the proof of \cite[Proposition 2]{Petro1}.
 By this error, instead of $I_m$, an ideal that is strictly smaller than $I_m$ is considered in the proof of \cite[Proposition 3]{Petro1}.
-Unfortunately, the reduced Gr\"{o}bner basis of $I_m$ with respect to a lexicographic order considered in \cite[Proposition 3]{Petro1} is not quadratic for $m \ge 5$.
+Unfortunately, with respect to a lexicographic order considered in \cite[Proposition 3]{Petro1}, the reduced Gr\"{o}bner basis of $I_m$ is not quadratic for $m \ge 5$.
+The computation for $m=5$ is given in

 We describe the number of binomials in the reduced Gr\"{o}bner basis with respect to a lexicographic order in \cite{Petro1} for $m=5$ in Table 1.

 Thus the existence of a quadratic Gr\"{o}bner basis of the cut ideal of a cycle is now an open problem.
 However, we will show that there exists a lexicographic order such that the reduced Gr\"{o}bner basis of the cut ideal of a cycle of length $7$ consists of quadratic binomials.
+In general, if $G$ is a cycle of length $m$, then it is known that $\{\delta_{C} \ | \ C\subset V(G)\}=\{(d_1,\ldots, d_m) \in \{0,1\}^m \ | \ d_1+\cdots+d_m$ is even\}.
 Let $G$ be the cycle of length 7.
 Then we have

 where